becloudway/iot-in-the-cloud-workshop/aws/readme.md

   - Check if your message shows up.
 - Now have some fun

-## Some additional information about the services you will use
+## Some additional information about the services that you will use

 ### AWS IoT Core Rule Engine